venksrid001/cowrie/architecture-design.md

 ### 6.2 Acronyms and abbreviations

-Here is the list of Acronyms and abbreviations used in this document.
+The following list contains the acronyms and abbreviations used in this document.

 #### List of Acronyms